 In any case, you are not very likely to be able to get a work permit as a writer in Thailand unless perhaps you work for a news agency or magazine that would give you steady full time work.

-Where to Find Expat Jobs in Thailand?
+Where to Find Jobs for Foreigners in Thailand?

 Here is a list of good places on the web to look for expat jobs in Thailand no matter what field you are interested in: